Benjamin L. Douglas

 Practice Groups and Client Sectors:Financial Services, Corporate, Technology, FinTech, Cryptocurrencies, and Blockchain

-Areas of Focus:Litigation Finance, Securities, Registered Investment Companies, Private Investment Funds, Investment Advisers and Other Asset Managers, Europe
+Areas of Focus:Litigation Finance, Securities and Capital Markets, Registered Investment Companies, Private Investment Funds, Investment Advisers and Other Asset Managers, Europe

 Ben Douglas counsels businesses in all areas of asset management, including private investment advisers and wealth managers, hedge, real estate, and venture funds, fintech start-ups, mutual fund managers, and firms with hybrid businesses (such as private fund advisers that also sub-advise mutual funds).
 He handles matters ranging from fund formation, regulatory compliance and service provider relationships, to complex sales and acquisitions of asset management businesses.